mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

       - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)

-        - This response contains information about the user's 2FA requirements.
+        - This response means that the user will need to complete Two Factor Authentication, and the response contains information about the user's 2FA requirements (i.e. which 2FA providers they have available to them, etc.)

       - [`IdentityDeviceVerificationResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-device-verification.response.ts)

-        - This reponse contains information about whether or not the user's device has been verified.
+        - This reponse means that the user will need to verify their new device.

   - **2b) &mdash; Calls one of the following methods based on the type of `IdentityResponse`, each of which returns an `AuthResult`:**